BodoCoding/playeyscratch/README.md

 ## Is my system compatible for Playey?

-If your system has a browser, like Google Chrome, Firefox or Opera with a internet connection then your system should be compatible.
+If your system has a browser, like [Google Chrome]https://www.google.com/intl/nl_nl/chrome/), Firefox or Opera with a internet connection then your system should be compatible.
 If not, let me know with a issue.

 ## I want to publish my game to Playey, how can i do that?